 BYOD – All about using your laptop computer

 John Paul II High School believes in preparing students to effectively use digital technologies.
 Our learning is designed to include student owned laptops in a variety of ways, so access to an appropriate laptop for learning is essential.
 Hybrid learning means that students have access to class learning anywhere and at anytime, at school and at home.
-All lessons and resources will be updated daily on class Teams.
-In 2023, we are moving to Microsoft Office 365 as our digital platform.
+We are a Google school, all students have access to Google applications for free.
+All lessons and resources will be updated regularly on class Google Websites or Hāpara Workspaces.

 We have a small number of laptops to use during the school day to help out when student’s own devices are sent away for repairs.

 For all students, the device used for learning should be a laptop (not a tablet or mobile phone).
-We prefer Microsoft laptops, as that is what our Network is designed for, and because all staff use HP laptops, they are more able to help students troubleshoot any issues.

 If you have any questions please do not hesitate to contact the school – madeline.campbell@johnpaul.ac.nz